“Freedom is not worth having if it does not include the freedom to make mistakes.”

 Q: I don’t want to be a kiasu parent but at the same time, I don’t want to hold my child back if she has a special ability, what is the best approach?

 A: If your child has a special talent or ability it is important you provide the opportunities for your child to reach their full potential.
-However it is important to always remember that a balanced childhood is the most important thing.
+However, it is important to always remember that a balanced childhood is the most important thing.
 A special talent should be something that can bring your child joy and pride; this must be the aim of any enrichment or lessons to stretch that ability.

 Q: Thanks to their privileged lifestyle, I notice a lot of kids are becoming so self-assured, they sound very cocky when they talk, as if they know a lot.
 I’m not sure if it’s the company they keep or TV.
 How do I ensure that my child doesn’t become a cocky, smart aleck?

-A: Teaching your child important values and manners should ensure they don’t come across as rude or impertinent even if they are confident and self assured.
+A: Teaching your child important values and manners should ensure they don’t come across as rude or impertinent even if they are confident and self-assured.
 Children will pick up what they see others do, whether it is on TV or even from friends and neighbours but as parents you are your child’s number one role model and should reinforce the good manners and respect you expect them to have when talking to others.

 Q How can I know whether my child is benefitting from his enrichment classes?

 A: The first question is does he seem to be enjoying his classes?
 For all children, especially young children this is vital.
-The second question is does he seem to be improving in this subject?
-If your child is taking extra Mandarin classes, is he more likely to speak in Mandarin and are you seeing him having greater understanding of the language?
+The second question is does he seem to be improving on this subject?
+If your child is taking extra Mandarin classes, is he more likely to speak in Mandarin and are you seeing him having a greater understanding of the language?
 If your child is enjoying the class, making progress and feeling successful, then he is benefitting from that session.

 Q: Every week my child kicks up a big fuss about going to class but once it is over he says he has enjoyed himself.
 We go through this every week, what can I do?